thclarke/TrTAP/README.md

 # TrTAP README and Installation
 ## Introduction
 Transcriptome Trimming and Annotation Pipeline is a series of perl scripts designed to work with several standard bioinformatic tools to successfully classify the transcripts within a de novo transcriptome to select the most supported isoforms and alleles and to remove any poorly supported transcripts; and then to annotate the remaining transcripts.
+It was designed for Trinity transcriptomes with the Trinity format, but will accept multiple file types.
+If you are using alternative formats that have multiple alleles, we suggest reformating the name to match Trinity (i.e. ending in "_i#")

 The current setup here is designed for Aranchnids but blast databases from other phyla can be substituted in.